-ESL:254 Advanced ESL Communicative Competence
+ESL:254 Advanced ESL

 This is a course for non-native speakers to refine advanced language skills in academic reading, listening and speaking.
 This course is designed so a student could concurrently enroll in selected non-ESL courses.
 Course placement approval requires permission of program manager.
 (9.9 Lec.
 Hrs. / 19.8 Lab Hrs.)

 Recommended: ESL:253

-ESL:255 Advanced ESL Communicative Competence
+ESL:255 Advanced ESL

-Communicative Competence2.0 cr.This is a course for non-native speakers to refine advanced language skills in academic reading, listening and speaking.
+This is a course for non-native speakers to refine advanced language skills in academic reading, listening and speaking.
 This course is designed so a student could concurrently enroll in selected non-ESL courses.
 Course placement approval requires permission of program manager.
 (19.8 Lec.
-Hrs. / 39.6 Lab Hrs.)Recommended: ESL:253
+Hrs. / 39.6 Lab Hrs.)

+Recommended: ESL:253

-ESL:256 Advanced ESL Communicative Competence
+ESL:256 Advanced ESL

-Communicative Competence3.0 cr.This is a course for non-native speakers to refine advanced language skills in academic reading, listening and speaking.
+This is a course for non-native speakers to refine advanced language skills in academic reading, listening and speaking.
 This course is designed so a student could concurrently enroll in selected non-ESL courses.
 Course placement approval requires permission of program manager.
 (29.7 Lec.
-Hrs. / 59.4 Lab Hrs.)Recommended: ESL:253
+Hrs. / 59.4 Lab Hrs.)

+Recommended: ESL:253

-ESL:260 High Advanced ESL Grammar/Writing
+ESL:260 High Advanced ESL